 Please note that the Computer Science departmental site has been migrated to https://brocku.ca/mathematics-science/computer-science and this copy is only being provided for historical reference.
-Information that you find on this site may be out of date.
+Information that you find on this site WILL BE OUT OF DATE.
 For more information please visit https://www.cosc.brocku.ca/migration.

 You are here